defridge/Portfolio-2-TDEE-calculator/README.md

 - HTML
   - The webpage structure was created using HTML as the main language.
 - CSS
-  - The styling of the website was done using custome CSS saved in an external file.
+  - The styling of the website was done using custom CSS saved in an external file.
 - JAVASCRIPT
-  - JAVASCRIPT was used to the develop the dynamic features of the website, such as calculating BMR and displaying output.
+  - JAVASCRIPT was used to develop the dynamic features of the website, such as calculating BMR and displaying output.
 - IDE
   - The website was developed using Codeanywhere IDE.
 - Github